ColorlibHQ/shapely/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

-For more detailed Flexible theme setup please read documentation: https://colorlib.com/wp/support/flexible/
+For more detailed Shapely theme setup please read documentation: https://colorlib.com/wp/support/shapely/

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =

-Flexible includes support for Infinite Scroll, Portfolio, Testimonials, Tiled Galleries for Jetpack.
+Shapely includes support for Infinite Scroll, Portfolio, Testimonials, Tiled Galleries for Jetpack.

 == Credits ==